Dionuta/Avaerage_Demo/README.md

  This program demonstrates the if statemen in Java.
  Use a scanner that takes inputs from the keyboard and use if statements to get an avarege from those inputs.

+ Compile on your machine to see results and test program.